sinesy/GitBookUserGuide/3-1-6-1-grid-panel.md

 ]];
 ```

+---

 ## Locked columns

-Optionally, a group of **locked columns** can be anchored to the left side of the grid.
+Optionally, a group of** locked columns** can be anchored to the left side of the grid.
 In order to do it, set the "**Locked columns nr**" in the grid definition window.

 In case **locked columns are combined with grouping columns, a new grid is rendered, composed of a tree+grid,** where grouping columns become tree nodes, which are anchored on the left side of the grid.
 That means it is not supported a grid having grouped columns+locked columns.